Woman Upset With Chicago Finance Department After Car Is Towed During The Night; Wants A Refund

 “I have hope because I need my car.
 I just kind of have to do what I have to do.
 I just want others to know,” Cummings said.

-Hoping they can learn from her towing tale.MORE NEWS: 2 Shot, Including Toddler, In Auburn Gresham
+Hoping they can learn from her towing tale.MORE NEWS: Chicago Weather: Summerlike Weather Returns